pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 For example, the `Logic` component defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.

-The sections below give more details of each component.
+In the next few sections, we will take a look at each component.

 ### Model component